CLCStriders/striders/pages/boddington-10.md

 Here are the key points (additional details outlined below):

-* The UK Athletics licence number is TBC
+* The UK Athletics licence number is #28542
 * If you are unable to race, please let us know so we can offer your place to someone else
 * Please collect your race number and timing chip from Race HQ between 0745 and 0830 – this will be at The Gloucester Old Spot (Postcode: GL51 9SY).
 Any runner who does not collect their race number by 0845 will have their place transferred to anyone from the waiting list that is ready to race.
 * When you get your race number, please write your name, emergency contact details and any important medical information on the reverse of your number.
 Please make sure your number is clearly visible on the front of your vest throughout the race.
 We need to ensure that we see your number at the finish line to give you an accurate time.